starfishmod/jquery-oembed-all/README.md

 This is a fork of the jquery-oembed located at http://code.google.com/p/jquery-oembed/.

 Instead of using oohembed or other such services it tries to embed the object natively without using a third-party server.
-This project while it will happily use native oembed services, it is not against using other types of embedding where ever possible.
+This project will happily use native oembed services when it can, however it also use other types of embedding whenever oembed is not possible.

 Current 3rd party sources include: